bradhowes/SF2LibAU/README.md

 Address | Name | Description
 ---: | ------------------------- | --------------------------------------------------------------------
 1000 | portamentoModeEnabled     | Portamento mode (aka glide)
-1001 | portamentoRate            | How must time to transition for each step 1002 | oneVoicePerKeyModeEnabled | When enabled, playing same key will cancel previous voice 1003 | polyphonicModeEnabled     | When enabled, supports playing multiple notes at same time 1004 | activeVoiceCount          | Reports the number of active voices (read-only)
+1001 | portamentoRate            | How long it takes to transition for each step 1002 | oneVoicePerKeyModeEnabled | When enabled, playing same key will cancel previous voice 1003 | polyphonicModeEnabled     | When enabled, supports playing multiple notes at same time 1004 | activeVoiceCount          | Reports the number of active voices (read-only)